AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-4-tighter-relaxations.md

 \end{aligned}
 $$

-The linear relaxation is now inconclusive.
+The DeepPoly bound is now inconclusive.
 It has neither proved the property nor found an input that violates it.

 We do not have to abandon the calculation.
 We can divide the input square into